 Due to the unknown variables involved in the procurement and provision of food items in schools statewide, the information included in this fiscal note is intended to be illustrative of how governmental expenditures may be impacted.
-Actual impacts are indeterminable, but based on available information are not anticipated to be significant.

 A majority of school sites in the state opt in to the Community Eligibility Provision (CEP), which allows schools to offer free meals to all students in high-poverty areas based on a formula to determine federal vs. local responsibility.
 If the cost of meals increases and federal reimbursement rates are not increased in kind, local fund expenditures may be impacted.
 If such an impact occurs, it is not anticipated to be significant.
 LDOE provides that any increase in costs should be absorbable within current federal reimbursement rates.
 For informational purposes, the School Meals Corporate Report Card estimates that around 4-5% of K-12 food products are likely to be impacted by the restrictions of proposed legislation.
 LDOE provided there are compliant products on the market for all school meal component groups.
 The LFO is unable to independently verify the percentage of current food items served in schools statewide that contain one or more of the prohibited ingredients.
 The cost to replace any items that are found to be noncompliant is similarly indeterminable but is expected to vary by item.